yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 </wsdl:service>
 {code}

-WSDL is packaged in the CustomerServicePort.war file as {{\WEB-INF\CustomerService.wsdl}}.
+WSDL is packaged in the CustomerServicePort.war file as `\WEB-INF\CustomerService.wsdl`.

 h1.
 The Client Application
 The client application:
-- Call the {{CustomerServiceImpl.updateCustomer (Customer customer)}}.
+- Call the `CustomerServiceImpl.updateCustomer (Customer customer)`.
-- Call the {{CustomerServiceImpl.getCustomersByName (String name)}}.
+- Call the `CustomerServiceImpl.getCustomersByName (String name)`.

 h2.
 Running the Client
 You may test the web service using a client application running as a standalone Java application, Spring Application or via [SOAP UI|http://www.soapui.org].

 h3.
 Standalone Java Application
-The {{com.example.customerservice.client.CustomerServiceClient}} can be used as a standalone Java application to invoke the service.
-Run the {{main}} to run the client:
+The `com.example.customerservice.client.CustomerServiceClient` can be used as a standalone Java application to invoke the service.
+Run the `main` to run the client:
 {code}java com.example.customerservice.client.CustomerServiceClient{code}

 h3.
 Spring Application
-The {{com.example.customerservice.client.CustomerServiceSpringClient}} can be used as a Spring client application to invoke the service.
-The {{\resources\client-applicationContext.xml}} used as the client application context.
-Make sure you have the {{resources}} folder as part of the client classpath when running the client.
+The `com.example.customerservice.client.CustomerServiceSpringClient` can be used as a Spring client application to invoke the service.
+The `\resources\client-applicationContext.xml` used as the client application context.
+Make sure you have the `resources` folder as part of the client classpath when running the client.
-Run the {{main}} to run the client:
+Run the `main` to run the client:
 {code}com.example.customerservice.client.CustomerServiceSpringClient{code}

 h2.
 Expected Output